OfficeDev/outlook-dev-docs/docs/actionable-messages/message-card-reference.md

 ### Transaction action

+> [!IMPORTANT]
+> The `Transaction` action has been deprecated.
+Payment request messages should be sent using the [ActionRequest format](../payments/action-request.md) instead.

 Initiates an payments in Outlook scenario.
 For more information see [Payments in Outlook](../payments/index.md).

 | Field | Type | Description |